Jole-C/Switchblade-Lite/README.md

 # Project repo for Switchblade Lite.
-This project is MIT open source!

 A small top down arcade project, revived from an unfinished GameMaker Studio 2 project.
 This readme will be updated when there's more to say.